SLaks/VSEmbed/README.md

 #Caveats
  - The end-user must have a version (2012+) of Visual Studio (including Express editions) installed for this to run.
  - The Roslyn editor services will only work if Dev14 (any version) is installed.
+ - If Visual Studio 2012 assemblies are in the GAC, other versions will not load properly.
+ - Code snippets are not implemented.
+ - Peek does not work.
+  - To make Peek work, implement & export `IPeekResultPresenter` & `IPeekResultPresentation`, and create a WpfTextViewHost in `Create()`.
+Note that peek only operates on file paths.
+- Rename with preview does not work.
+ - To make this work, implement `IVsPreviewChangesService` and add it to the ServiceProvider.